costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java (about 25% more throughtput).
 This is interesting considering the language executes on a single thread only and opens questions about concurrency VS parallelism model.

-### Jetty
-To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).

-##### Bootstrap
-I followed the minimal Hello World tutorial by Eclipse.

-##### Considerations
-I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.